CondeNast/Responsive-Design-Best-Practices/README.md

-Responsive-Design-Best-Practices
+Responsive Design Best Practices
 ================================

 Hey!
 So you want to go responsive?
 I’m proud of you.
 There is a lot of info out there, so let’s see how to get started!

-First, what is responsive design?
+### First, what is responsive design?

 Being responsive allows you to use the same code to serve different platforms and devices, which reduces the amount of requests made to fetch resources.
 A mobile-first approach is trending heavily now, which forces you to approach the development and design of a website from a broader perspective than a traditional desktop site.
 So how do we do this?